Heidi Wilson

 For 20 years, teachers like Mamady Keita, Karumba Diakete, Mabiba Baegne, Fred Simpson, Malonga Casquelord, Ferdinand Batantu, Samba Ngo, Massengo, Hugh Humphries and Wilfred Mark gave him both close friendship and an intimate access to their music and culture that was unique and precious.

-He also played with many jazz musicians and groups, playing percussion with the Jersey Foreman Express all over the Bay Area for 10 years, and did workshops and performed with Eddie Gale, a former trumpeter with Sun Ra and Cecil Taylor.
+He also played with many jazz musicians and groups, playing percussion with the Jersey Foreman Express in the Bay Area for 10 years, and did workshops and performed with Eddie Gale, a former trumpeter with Sun Ra and Cecil Taylor.

 Integrating world music rhythms and instrumentation with jazz, R&B, funk, reggae and original compositions is Swami’s passion.